plausible/docs/docs/integration-guides.md

 ## Statamic

-* [Statamic](https://statamic.com/addons/visuellverstehen/plausible): Let your [Statamic](https://statamic.com) users easily navigate to their shared Plausible link from inside the control panel.
-Built and maintained by [visuellverstehen](https://visuellverstehen.de).

 * [Plausible Wrapper](https://statamic.com/addons/jack-whiting/plausible): A wrapper around the Plausible API that fetches the analytics into your dashboard in a pretty way.
 Built and maintained by [Jack Whiting](https://jackwhiting.co.uk/).

 ## Turbo / Turbolinks